 If you could know your child’s entire genetic makeup on the day he or she was born, would you want to?
 It seems like a smart idea to gain insight into your child’s health issues, ancestry, and genetic risk factors, but with this knowledge comes a host of other considerations.

-The National Institutes of Health (NIH) has just announced a $25 million grant program for the full genome sequencing of hundreds of newborns at four U.S. hospitals, but the rise of do-it-yourself, or direct-to-consumer, genetic testing means that all parents, to a greater or lesser degree, can get the same insights about their new bundles of joy.
+The National Institutes of Health (NIH) has just for the full genome sequencing of hundreds of newborns at four U.S. hospitals, but the rise of do-it-yourself, or direct-to-consumer, genetic testing means that all parents, to a greater or lesser degree, can get the same insights about their new bundles of joy.

 One of the most popular at-home tests is offered by the company 23andMe.
 Users of 23andMe have the opportunity to learn amazing and potentially beneficial facts about their children's health, but they also open themselves up to disturbing information that they can do nothing to change.

 For example, genetic testing can tell you whether or not your child will succumb to Huntington's disease later in life or be predisposed to early-onset Alzheimer's.
 Both conditions are fatal and there is no way, yet, to change the genes at fault.